-Right now, we only recommend the standard brands of red heat lamps such as Sylvania, General Electric, Philips, SLi, Satco, Havel, and Feat.
-Avoid the ver inexpensive Westinghouse bulbs, which have been cheapened.
-We do not recommend Therabulb or Rubylux bulbs.
+Right now, we only recommend the standard brands of red heat lamps such as Sylvania, General Electric, Philips, Westinghouse, SLi, Satco, Havel, and Feat.
+We do not recommend Therabulb, Rubylux or Saunaspace bulbs, as explained abovev.

 We also do not recommend TDP lamps, halogen lamps, and clear rather than red heat lamps.
 These are not helpful for development.
 LED lamps are not harmful, but they are not powerful enough.